wudapeng268/KBQA-Baseline/README.md

 ## Entity Match

-because of [freebase API was deprecated](https://developers.google.com/freebase/), we only use strict match to get the candidate of each question. so,we can't provide this code.
+Because of [freebase API was deprecated](https://developers.google.com/freebase/), we only use strict match to get the candidate of each question. so,we can't provide this code.

 # Configuration

 relation subject network setting in `setting.py`
 Focus prune setting in `setting_fp.py`

 # Training

 See example in `train.sh`

 # Testing

 See example in `test.sh`